GipsyPotter/YoutubePlaylistMp3Downloader/README.md

 ```
 ## Usage

-Press up/down to navigate, left/right to select
+Press up/down to navigate, left/right to select function
 ## Note

 This program will automatically create a "Music" or "Video" folder on your Desktop and save all files there